chuanfuyap/chuanfuyap.github.io/_posts/2022-12-11-linearregression.md

 Next, we can them in to model and make four different predictions, which would give us the estimated unit increase when these two variables interact.
 For example in the first row when both values are zeroes, we can get estimated $$Y$$ value when the $$X$$ variable is not present, but _apple_ is present .
 In the second row, we would have the unit increase when $$X$$ and _apple_ present and so on.

 Following that, for to numerically observe "interaction" or "dependency", we would have to narrow down on group of estimated values.
 For example, for $$X$$ with 0, we take values from orange/apple values, and take the difference between the two values.
 This would give us the the is a unit difference between the fruit variables (orange vs apple) when $$X$$ is 0.
 We can again isolate when values of $$X$$ is 1, and repeat the difference between the two variables.
 Given that $$X$$ is a continous variable, i.e. not limited to just 0/1, we can repeat this process for other numerical values, and we can see that as $$X$$ changes, the unit difference between orange and apple are different, i.e. a fruit variable depends on $$X$$.
 Whereas, if we did this exercise of check each possible values of fruit variable for different $$X$$ in an additive model, the unit difference would remain the same, which would be the coefficient of the fruit variable.
 To make sense of this, we can refer back to the plots above, and move along the x-axis and observe that difference between orange and apple's _y_ value.

+<a class="anchor" id="modelbuilding"></a>

 ### Model Building Process
 In SLR, I highlighted $$R^2$$ as the metric to know if the model is "correct" or useful.
 This metric is also applicable for SLR, however, as mentioned above we can't merely rely on a high $$R^2$$ alone in deciding a good model, and to visualise it.
 When it comes to MLR, visualising it can be challenging as the number of dimensions have increased.
 Therefore we would now need to rely on other **metrics** to inform us if our MLR model is "correct"; these are _AIC_, _BIC_ and _log-likelihood_, all these information are provided in the output from statsmodel shown above when you execute `print(results.summary())`, located just below `R-squared` value.